sgoadhouse/awg_scpi/README.md

 of strings, in the case of setupAutoscale().
 Currently, the valid channel values are:

-NOTE: NEED TO UPDATE THE FOLLOWING LIST
-* '1' or CHAN1 for analog channel 1
+* '1' for analog channel 1
-* '2' or CHAN2 for analog channel 2
+* '2' for analog channel 2

 ## Usage and Examples
 The code is a basic class for controlling and accessing the